Program’s cost: $1600 for six days program

 Program’s cost: $1750 for seven days program

-For the first year hosted on Williams College campus, Squash and Beyond is pleased to introduce squash programs to combine intensive squash training with foreign language immersion abroad.
+For the second year hosted on Williams College campus, Squash and Beyond is pleased to introduce squash programs to combine intensive squash training with foreign language immersion abroad.
 Each two-week program will enable students to strengthen their squash game and improve their foreign language skills.

 Both Squash and French Language and Squash and Spanish Language are for campers grades 7-11, offers a fantastic setting for language study.

 These programs are open to high school squash players who have had at least one year of French language instruction (for the French programs), one year of Spanish language instruction (for the Spanish programs), or equivalent language experience outside the classroom.
 Our programs are small enough for our language instructors to be able to accommodate a variety of language levels, from second year through advanced.

 - Improve your squash game while training five hours each day.

 - Receive 3 hours of language instruction daily

 - Gain confidence and skill in speaking French or Spanish

 - Enjoy all night activities offered by SQUASH AND BEYOND